 Additionally, the NIH offers two programs-a collaboration between the Clinical Center, the Damon Runyon Cancer Research Foundation and the National Cancer Institute; as well as a partnership between the NIH and the Albert and Mary Lasker Foundation.
 These programs will bring external, early career investigators to the NIH Clinical Center for exposure to the hospital's unique resources.

-Together, the Magnuson and Hatfield Buildings form the NIH Clinical Center.
-They serve the dual role of providing an environment for both humane and healing patient care and the advancement of clinical science.
 The Clinical Center is part of the NIH's Intramural Research Scientific Program.
 The NIH is the medical research agency of the US government and part of the U.S. Department of Health and Human Services.